* First time protesters have targeted famous party district

 "We have seen this in Hong Kong, where they need to live up to their promises and commitments," Pompeo said.

-Some protesters in Hong Kong have thrown petrol bombs at police, lit fires across the Asian financial hub and trashed buildings and businesses, especially those seen as pro-Beijing, during recent demonstrations.
+Some protesters have thrown petrol bombs at police, lit fires across the Asian financial hub and trashed buildings during recent demonstrations.

-Police have responded with tear gas, pepper spray, rubber bullets and water cannon.
-Some bar owners told Reuters that the police have however pledged to take a low profile on the fringes of the Halloween celebrations.
+Police typically fire at protesters with tear gas and water cannon.
+Bar owners told Reuters that the police pledged to take a low profile on the fringes of the celebrations, and to protect them.

-But one manager of a top-end, high-rise bar, who did not want to be identified, said it would be "madness" not to be worried and that he hoped to be able to send his staff home early.
+But one manager of a top-end, high-rise bar, who did not want to be identified, said it would be "madness" not to be worried.

-Hong Kong's subway operator MTR Corp said it would shut some stations earlier than usual.
-Central station, a few minutes walk from Lan Kwai Fong, will shut by 9 p.m.
-(1300 GMT).
+Hong Kong's subway operator MTR Corp said it would shut some stations earlier than usual after conducting a 'joint risk assessment' with the government.
+Central station, a few minutes walk from the thronging district, will shut by 9 pm (1300 GMT).

-A Hong Kong island theme park, Ocean Park, said it was cancelling its annual Halloween festival to ensure safety of visitors and staff.
+The city's local theme park, Ocean Park, said it was cancelling its annual Halloween fest to prioritise the safety of visitors and staff.

 This month Hong Kong leader Carrie Lam banned protesters from wearing face masks under a British colonial-era emergency law, but the measure has been largely ignored.

-Halloween masks have not been banned, which would make it difficult for police to differentiate protesters from revellers in fancy dress.
+Halloween masks have not been banned, which would make it difficult for police to differentiate protesters from the plethora of revellers in fancy dress.

 Economic data due later on Thursday is set to show that Hong Kong has slid into its first recession since the 2008 global financial crisis as the protests, trade tensions and global pressures weigh.
 Its central bank also cut rates on Thursday in step with the U.S. Federal Reserve.

-Pressed on government plans to relieve the hit to businesses in Hong Kong from the protests, Lam told a conference the circumstances warranted "exceptional" measures.
+Pressed on government plans to relieve the hit to businesses in Hong Kong from the protests, chief executive Carrie Lam told a conference the circumstances warranted "exceptional" measures.

-"If we still act in the same conventional mode as if business is usual and life is normal, then we are not being very responsible," she said.
+"If we still act in the same conventional mode as if business is usual and life is normal, then we are not being very responsible...we are facing some exceptional times that call for some exceptional responses from the government," Lam said.

 Her administration has pledged around HK$21 billion ($2.68 billion) of financial aid for business since August, from rent to fuel subsidies.
-(Reporting by Nick Macfie, Twinnie Siu, Jessie Pang and Tom Westbrook; Writing by Farah Master and John Geddie; Editing by James Pomfret, Kim Coghill, Raju Gopalakrishnan)
+(Reporting by Nick Macfie, Twinnie Siu, Jessie Pang and Tom Westbrook; Writing by Farah Master and John Geddie; Editing by James Pomfret and Kim Coghill)